Are you aware of the hidden risks of cycling in Winter?

-- Take corners slowly and carefully and if riding in a group make sure you alert riders behind you to anything they might not be able to see.
+- Take corners slowly and carefully.
+If riding in a group make sure you alert riders behind you to anything they might not be able to see.

-- Always carry equipment in case of punctures because it’s going to be so much worse getting stranded on a cold winter night than it would be during the summer.
+- Always carry equipment in case of punctures, it’s going to be so much worse getting stranded on a cold winter night than it would be during the summer.

 I have also changed my road bike tyres over to a pair of Gator Skins, to reduce this risk of getting a flat.

-All of these winter risks might sound like a lot of work but if you can anticipate some of them the winter ride can be a beautiful experience.
+All of these winter risks might sound like a lot of work, but if you can anticipate some of them, winter rides can be a beautiful experience.
 The mental reward of knowing that you got up and braced the elements will be so motivating and come the new season, you will be ready to tackle it head on!

 Need some ways to stay motivated when cycling in winter?
 Read our Winter training for cyclists: The key to staying motivated here